kapold/kapold/README.md

 - 🌱 I’m currently learning Python
 - 📫 How to reach me - https://vk.com/goooooood_boy

+Hello from Taafe
+Nice to meet you!
+See u later;

 <!---
 kapold/kapold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.